NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/anisotropic-system.rst

     H_SIL = u.select_atoms("name H")
     H_ALL = H_H2O + H_SIL

-.. container:: justify

-    Then, let us run 3 separate NMR analyses, one for the water-silica interaction only, one for the intra-molecular interaction of water, and one for the inter-molecular inter-molecular interaction of water:
+Then, let us run three separate NMR analyses: one for the water-silica interaction only, one for the intra-molecular interaction of water, and one for the inter-molecular interaction of water:

 .. code-block:: python